Tenchi2xh/CRT/doc/thesis.md

 ### Backward tracing implementation

-For every pixel on the screen, a ray is generated, then traced.
+For every pixel on the screen, a **primary ray** is generated, then traced.
 Because each pixel's tracing is **independent** from one another, the process can be parallelized.
 This is easily done thanks to the new Java 8 API and its *streams*: after splitting the screen into blocks in a Java list `coords`, all we have to do is call:

 ```{.java caption="Java 8's easy parallelization"}
 coords.parallelStream().forEach(